jrg94/CSE5544/assignment04/README.md

 spot two adjacent vectors with wildly different lengths.
 In addition, some areas that used to have flow suddenly appear as dead zones.

+### Figure 7

+The following visualization demonstrates 50 x 50 sampling for a total of 64 vectors.

+![50 x 50 Sampling Vector Field][8]

+Finally, we end of with a vector field that looks sort of like a set of clocks from around the world in no particular order.
+Some dominant trends can still be spotted, but overall flow is structure is completely lost.

 [1]: assignment03.html
 [2]: assets/1-by-1-sampling.JPG
 [3]: assets/2-by-2-sampling.JPG